MEDEA'S TV TROPES

 Medea: "That's the fundamental difference between us, my Tribal Chief.
 I flourish in this role because it fits seamlessly with the skills and talents I've cultivated.
 In contrast, you revel in it with sheer delight because it electrifies your very nature, sending an intoxicating rush through your veins."

-Chronic Hero Syndrome: By Under Siege, despite her usual snarks about how irritating people are and her cynical tone, she will be the first to speak up for the helpless, proving the massive effect The V7Ds have had on her.
+Chronic Hero Syndrome: By Under Siege, despite her usual snarks about how irritating people are and her cynical tone, she will be the first to stand up for the helpless, proving the massive effect The V7Ds have had on her.

 Laurel: "Kid, you have the heart and the guts to handle this harsh but necessary role."